 Authored by the wwPDB annotation staff

-This document presents the annotation processing rules that are a result of this review.
-These rules will be fully implemented by December 2008.
+This document presents the current processing procedures.
 The wwPDB staff will continue to update annotation practices in line with evolving structure determination and annotation methods.

 December 2008: Initial release as version 2.2

 March 2009: minor revision 2.3, updates on citation, header list, SITE records and added cif templates for structure factors.

 April 2009: minor revision 2.4, update header list.

 November 2011: major revision 2.5, clarify content, update header list and UniProt sequence submission.

 December 2012: Clarify Entry title.

 August 2017: Clarify Best representative conformer of NMR entries.